bensheldon/good_job/README.md

 ### Concurrency controls

-GoodJob can extend ActiveJob to provide limits on concurrently running jobs, either at time of _enqueue_ or at _perform_.
+GoodJob can extend Active Job to provide limits on concurrently running jobs, either at time of _enqueue_ or at _perform_.
 Limiting concurrency can help prevent duplicate, double or unnecessary jobs from being enqueued, or race conditions when performing, for example when interacting with 3rd-party APIs.

 ```ruby
 class MyJob < ApplicationJob